HaiFangHui/cf_log_parser/README.md

 select cip, count(*) as count, (sum(bytesent)/1024/1024)::int as traffic from log_entries group by cip order by traffic desc limit 5;
 ```

+# TODO

+We did not parse log entries using proper data format.